DavidVorick/CodeCommit/src/auto_workflow/UserSpecification.md

 1. "simple": ensure that the code has been simplified as much as possible.
 2. "logged": ensure that there is sufficient logging in the module to support a production deployment.
 Depending on the module, logging may not be needed.
-3. "integration-testeed": ensure that the code has robust integration testing that verifies all dependencies.
+3. "integration-tested": ensure that the code has robust integration testing that verifies all dependencies.

 Phase four has three steps:

-1. "benchmarked": ensure that the code has benchmarks which verify that performance meets requirements, and that the test suite fails if a benchamrk is too slow.
+1. "benchmarked": ensure that the code has benchmarks which verify that performance meets requirements, and that the test suite fails if a benchmark is too slow.
 2. "fuzzed": ensure that fuzz tests have been written for all functions that may require fuzzing.
 Depending on the module, fuzz testing may not be